rhanthm-rhythm/google-adk-knowledgegraph/README.md

 Feel free to open an issue or submit a PR.
 If you add persistent files or large model caches, add them to `.gitignore`.

 ## License

-This repository does not include a license file.
-Add one if you plan to publish or share this project publicly.

----

-If you want, I can also:
-- add short examples for replacing the `agent/helper.py` stub with a real ADK integration,
-- add a Makefile or `tasks.json` with common commands, or
-- run the runner/test script here and report output/errors.

-What would you like next?